fission-codes/spec/dialog/dialog/query-engine.md

 This rule has three heads which together relate the current state of the checkbox to its state in the next timestamp.
 The first handles the case where no click has occurred, by simply copying the current state forward in time, whereas the next two handle a click event by flipping the checkbox's state at the next timestamp.

-Note that while this rule depends negatively on itself, it's able to do so safely because the timestamp of the head is larger than the timestamps of the atoms in the body, modularly stratifying the program with respect to time.
+Note that while this rule depends negatively on itself, it's able to do so safely because the timestamp of the head is larger than the timestamps of the atoms in the body, stratifying the program with respect to time.

 ## 1.3.2 Content Addressing